MaximevdHeijden/PNM-RFB-electrode/README.md

 # Pore network modeling scripts
 ## About
-This repository contains pore network modeling approaches for the simulation of porous electrode microstructures for redox flow batteries which is for example used for the bottom-up design of electrode structures using a [genetic algorithm](https://github.com/MaximevdHeijden/GA-RFB-electrode).
+This repository contains pore network modeling approaches for the simulation of porous electrode microstructures for redox flow batteries which is for example used for the bottom-up design of electrode structures using a [genetic algorithm](https://github.com/MaximevdHeijden/GA-RFB-electrode).\
+The pore network model (PNM) that we developed is an effective computational model for simulating the performance of porous electrodes for a wide variety of operating conditions.
+As the real electrode can be translated to a pore network, the electrode microstructure can be correlated to the performance, and structure-performance relationships can be elucidated to guide the design of novel porous electrodes for electrochemical applications.\
 PNM-RFB-electrode is an open-source code written in Python using the open-source software OpenPNM.

 ## Installation
 The scripts and functions in this folder use OpenPNM version 3.0.0. which can be installed using [OpenPNM documentation](https://openpnm.org/installation.html) and are written for Windows.
 To change the current version to OpenPNM version 3.0.0, [Gitkraken](https://www.gitkraken.com/) can be used.
 Before running the code, minor adjustments need to be made to the OpenPNM documentation, which can be found in the “READ Me – OpenPNM changes” file.